 Liquids and vapours may leak from a damaged or faulty battery.
-They can irritate the airways and cause burns.
+Excessive temperatures can also cause liquid to leak from the battery and the battery will become damaged.
+Such liquids can irritate the airways and cause burns.

-- ► Avoid contact with leaked liquids. - Immediately consult a doctor in case of contact with the eyes or any discomfort. - ► In case of contact with the skin, rinse off immediately with water. - ► Ventilate the room well.
+- ► Avoid any contact with leaked liquids: - Immediately consult a doctor if liquid comes into contact with eyes or causes any discomfort. - If liquid comes into contact with the skin, rinse off immediately with water. - Ventilate the room well. - ▶ Protect the battery against heat over 60 °C, e.g. against permanent direct sunlight.